15 Employee Turnover Statistics To Shape Your Retention

 If your company is experiencing high turnover, it’s a sign of some internal issues that are causing talented people to look for opportunities elsewhere.

-Employee turnover is the number of employees who leave an organisation during a given time period.
+Employee turnover is the number of employees leaving an organisation during a given period.
 It includes both those who leave voluntarily and those who are laid off.
 Your turnover rate gives you insight into employee experience and uncovers workplace opportunities or areas of improvement so you can make the right changes.

 • 37% of employees leave their organisation due to a lack of career growth